 Denise Pearce, a family friend who used to have Kristin babysit her kids, told the Examiner that Kristin "would be so grateful, but so surprised that she would have gotten this much attention."

-The result, however, was always the same frustrating dead end, that Kristin's killer was out there and it was no secret as to whom the police suspected, but... no arrests, no charges.
+The result, however, was always the same frustrating dead end, that Kristin's killer was out there and it was no secret as to whom the police suspected, but there were no arrests and no charges.

 "Because of inconsistencies in his activities, or claimed activities during that period, we believe he has further knowledge about what happened, and he is a suspect in her disappearance," Sgt.
-Bill Wammock of the San Luis Obispo County Sheriff's Department told the Examiner in 1998.
+Bill Wammock of the San Luis Obispo County Sheriff's Department told the Examiner, referring to Paul Flores, in 1998.
 "This has been a frustrating case for us, for the parents, for the press, because we don't have an answer to what happened here."

 Kristin was formally declared dead in 2002.
 In 2006, sheriff's spokesman Sgt.
 Brian Hascall called Paul an "active suspect" and the investigation "open and active."

-But as all this time went by, investigators never gave up the quest to make their case.
+But investigators never gave up the quest to make their case.

-And on April 13, seven weeks shy of the 25th anniversary of Kristin's disappearance, Paul, 44, was arrested and the next day charged with first-degree murder, authorities alleging that on the morning of May 25, 1996, he tried to sexually assault Kristin in his dorm room and, in the course of events, killed her and then hid her body.
+And on April 13, 2021, seven weeks shy of the 25th anniversary of Kristin's disappearance, Paul, now 45, was arrested and the next day charged with first-degree murder, authorities alleging that on the morning of May 25, 1996, he tried to sexually assault Kristin in his dorm room and, in the course of events, killed her and then buried her body in his father's yard.
 He has pleaded not guilty.

 At arraignment his lawyer, Robert Sanger, said Paul "denies every allegation, special or otherwise," against him.
 Moreover, he added, the affidavit which prompted a judge to sign off on his client's arrest warrant contained "very little" information that wasn't already a "matter of public record, blogging, speculation and whatnot for over 20 years."